ammilam/mac-intro/README.md

 - GCP Alerts/Monitoring Implementation
 - GCP Dashboard Auto Provisioning

+## But really?
+Why cloud monitoring as code?
+Cloud resources are meant to be expendable, being spun up/down at will (pets vs cattle) while also being provisioned with speed and precision.
+This is achieved in an organizationally standardized and repeatable manner as code while also being made more widely available to more teams through merge requests with governance/approval processes.
+In the end, managing infrastructure as code allows cloud resources to be dynamic, follow an enterprise standard, have governance at all levels by SMEs, have versioning, and be better prepared for a disaster.

 ## Before You Begin
 In order to install the example Mac implementation, you must have access to a GCP Project, and either [Cloud Shell](https://cloud.google.com/shell) or [CloudSDK](https://cloud.google.com/sdk/docs/quickstart)